Active Colorado Trailblazer Schools to Watch

 Holmes Middle School enrolls 748 students in grades 6-8 in Colorado Springs,

 District 11.
 It has a free and reduced population of 34%, and 80% of their total student population is proficient or advanced on Reading CSAPs.
 Their data-driven faculty maintains a student data folder for each student.
 Students create their own learning goals and monitor their own progress throughout the school year.
 Quarterly common assessments help students and staff focus in on specific learning targets.
 A comprehensive pyramid of interventions provides a continuum of services that ensure that every child finds success.
 Holmes has successfully implemented a Response to Intervention model to support their special education and regular education population.
 Holmes has maintained their high degree of excellence for several years.
 Their students academic growth exceeds other schools of similar demographics.
 The Colorado Department of Education rates Holmes as Excellent and High Growth.
-A “can do” attitude permeates the school, and this is modeled by their principal, Rob Utter.
+Mr. Anthony Karr leads the school as principal.

 Hotchkiss K-8 School – 2011